 - 3 cups rotisserie chicken, shredded

-- Add chicken stock and shredded chicken and bring to a boil.
+Add chicken stock and shredded chicken and bring to a boil.
 Reduce heat to just below medium.
-Simmer until heated through, approximately 4-5 minutes.
+Simmer for about 5 minutes.